PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/data-statistics.rst

    | 3  | val_16x16.csv     |15.6  MB    | 600*32    | validation|
    +----+-------------------+------------+-----------+-----------+

-Too few data for size 32x32 and 64x64 after smooth removing.
+1. After trying to train data of size 04x04, it does not learn well, only top-28 accuracy is around 0.95.

-Maybe I should consider try the data before smooth removing for 32x32 and 64x64.
+2. Too few data for size 32x32 and 64x64 after smooth removing.

+.. note:: Maybe I should consider try the data before smooth removing for 32x32 and 64x64.
 Or just use average down-sampling for them.